fmnas/fmnas-site/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+### Disclaimer

+Many files in this repository contain a Google license header. **This is not an officially supported Google product.**
+Google owns the copyright to much of this code because it was written by a Google employee.

 ## Development

 ### Requirements